Thank you all for the Support and Creative Examples in dealing with Delusional or Demented Patients.

 As always, we usually need to Adjust Our Approach to the Specific Patient and/or Situation.

-Thanks for your Example!
+Thanks again for your Posts!